gshanemiller/reinvent/README.md

 * [Read about DPDK packet design for IPV4 UDP](https://github.com/rodgarrison/reinvent/blob/main/doc/aws_ena_packet_design.md)

 # Benchmarks
+(RX stats not given - will follow shorty)

 An AWS ENA NIC is not a physical HW device in the `c5n.metal` instance tested here.
 I am unclear therefore what kind of performance hit this imposes relative to the normal case where the NIC is a bonafide NIC card plugged into the HW's PCI bus.